U.S. warns NATO over spending cuts, security

-Ahead of his first meeting with NATO defence ministers, new U.S. Defence Secretary Leon Panetta said NATO needed to learn the "lessons of the past" and avoid weakening their militaries by trying to maintain a force they can no longer afford.
+Ahead of his first meeting with NATO defense ministers, new U.S. Defense Secretary Leon Panetta said NATO needed to learn the "lessons of the past" and avoid weakening their militaries by trying to maintain a force they can no longer afford.

 The two-day NATO meeting comes as the 28-member alliance is close to concluding an air-and-sea campaign in Libya that saw Muammar Gaddafi overthrown without a single NATO casualty.